NFL Power Rankings: Maybe the Bengals can't be fixed after another bad performance

 1. San Francisco 49ers (4-0, LW: 1)

-On Sunday, Brock Purdy was 20 of 21 and also averaged 13.5 yards per attempt.
+On Sunday, Brock Purdy was 20-of-21 and also averaged 13.5 yards per attempt.
 He leads the NFL with an astounding 115.1 passer rating.
 Purdy hasn't just repeated what he did late last season, he has been much improved.
-It will be interesting to see what he does against Dallas' defense.
+It will be interesting to see what he does against Dallas.